Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/migration.md

 ### Configuration

-The configuration new iOS SDK  comes in a different shape.
-The configurations are simpler and more consistent across runtimes.
+The configurations for the new SDK are simpler and more consistent across runtimes.

 |Amplitude-iOS|Amplitude-Swift|
 |-|-|